christianhelle/christianhelle.github.io/_posts/2023/2023-03-16-build-vsmac-extensions-using-github-actions.md

 Pretty a much a standard first for most Github Action workflows

 ### Step 2) Update the version info of the extension.
 For this naive example let's just call it version `1.0.xxx` where `xxx` is the workflow run number.
 We get the Github Action workflow run number from `${{ github.run_number }}`.
+Let's store this in an environment variable called `VERSION`.
 We then want to update the version number in the `AddinInfo.cs` file

 To do this, we use the the `sed` (stream editor) command to replace all instances of `1.0` with `1.0.xxx`.